Bokowsky/LearnCFinaWeek/day1/HandsOn_01.md

 # Hands-On 01

-In the first part of this hands on we are going to convert some pages to .cfm pages.
+In the first part of this Hands-On we are going to convert some pages to .cfm pages.
 We will then add some variables and output them to the user.
 Finally, we will add a comment to our code.

 **Tags Used**: [\<cfset>](https://helpx.adobe.com/coldfusion/cfml-reference/coldfusion-tags/tags-r-s/cfset.html), [\<cfoutput>](https://helpx.adobe.com/coldfusion/cfml-reference/coldfusion-tags/tags-m-o/cfoutput.html)